-The equipment used for the experiment are: laboratory oven dryer, microscope, autoclave, electric blender, flame photometer, calorimeter, incubator, fume cupboard, digital weighing balance, soxhlet apparatus, muffle furnace, burette, retort stand, funnel, conical flask, pipette, measuring cylinder, beaker spatula, the crucible, desiccators, soxhlet flask, filter paper, Petri dishes, and thermometer.
+The materials used for the study include, spoons, stirrer, stove, microwave, cheese knife, bowls, cheesecloth, mortar, pestle and blender.
+The equipments used for the experiment are:laboratoryoven dryer, microscope, autoclave, electric blender, flame photometer, calorimeter, incubator, fume cupboard, digital weighing balance, soxhlet apparatus, muffle furnace, burette, retort stand, funnel, conical flask, pipette, measuring cylinder, beaker spatula, the crucible, desiccators, soxhlet flask, filter paper, Petri dishes, and thermometer.
 The reagents used include phenolphthalein, formaldehyde, potassium sulphate, petroleum ether, potatoes dextrose, agar, mackonkey agar, nutrient agar, ringer table, tartaric acid, and copper sulphate.

-2.3 Preparation of coagulants
+Preparation of coagulants:

+The coagulants were prepared according to Centre for Food Safety guidelines (CFS, 2014).
 Moringa oleifera seeds were dehulled after which it was weighed and introduced into a pot to be toasted for 3 minutes.
 The seed was milled to powdered form using an electrical blender and then the oil was extracted by the manual method: by the use of hot water (little quantity) and the oil expressed manually.
 The seed paste obtained was used as a coagulant.
 The fresh lime was sorted, graded, washed, sliced, and squeezed to extract the juice, which was used as a coagulant for the production of cheese from cow milk.
 About 75 ml of the extracted juice was used in the production.
 The tamarind seed pod was sorted, washed and soaked in warm water for about six (6) hours and sifted to obtain the pulp.
 The pulp was then used as a coagulant for the production of cheese from cow milk.
-Also, 75 ml of the production.
+Also, 75 ml of the pulp was used in the production.